2019 Bolivian protests: October 21–24: aftermath of election

-The Chuquisaca Departmental Electoral Court announced that the vote counting was being carried out in the municipality of Zudañez, because its facilities in the city of Sucre had been burned in the protests.
-The count was carried out in the meeting room of the Public Production Company Glass Containers of Bolivia.
+In Sucre, Potosí and Tarija, several ballot boxes and election-related buildings were set on fire, including the campaign headquarters of MAS and the offices of an indigenous workers organization.
+In Potosí, the electoral court was set on fire, along with several hotels being used as vote counting centers.
+Four departmental electoral tribunals suspended their vote counts due to protests occurring outside.
+The Chuquisaca Departmental Electoral Court moved its vote count to the town of Zudañez after its facilities in Sucre were burned down.
 Likewise, the Electoral Tribunal of Potosí ended the recount in the municipality of Llallagua, without notifying the delegates of the opposition political parties.
 The counts show that in the municipalities of Zudañez and Llallagua the government party managed to obtain more than two thirds of the votes.